MayKoder/Physics-2_Racing_Game/README.md

+Debug mode with F1
+Last Checkpoint with F2
+Kill and respawn with F3
-Follow and unfollow car with Q
+Follow and unfollow car with F4
-Kill and respawn with K